webpack-contrib/style-loader/README.md

 ## Examples

-### Recommend
+### Recommended

-For `production` builds it's recommended to extract the CSS from your bundle being able to use parallel loading of CSS/JS resources later on.
+For `production` builds, it's recommended to extract the CSS from your bundle to enable parallel loading of CSS/JS resources later on.
-This can be achieved by using the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin), because it creates separate css files.
+This can be achieved by using the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin), because it creates separate CSS files.
-For `development` mode (including `webpack-dev-server`) you can use `style-loader`, because it injects CSS into the DOM using multiple `<style></style>` and works faster.
+For `development` mode (including `webpack-dev-server`), you can use `style-loader`, because it injects CSS into the DOM using multiple `<style></style>` tags and works faster.

 > [!WARNING]
 >
-> Do not use together `style-loader` and `mini-css-extract-plugin`.
+> Do not use `style-loader` and `mini-css-extract-plugin` together.

 **webpack.config.js**